digitalantfarm/Antity/memory-bank/progress.md

 - Functional interactivity

 ### Current Direction
-The project is now at a point where foundational systems are in place, allowing focus to shift toward:
+The project is now advancing to address the key limitations of the initial implementation:
-1. Implementing more sophisticated behaviors
+1. **Moving beyond randomness** to more sophisticated behaviors
-2. Improving visual representation
+2. **Enhancing visual representation** with more animations and effects
-3. Enhancing user interaction options
-4. Optimizing performance for larger populations
+3. **Optimizing performance** for larger entity populations
+4. **Expanding user interaction** with more control options

-### Future Considerations
+### Development Approach
-As the project evolves, key decisions will need to be made about:
+The implementation strategy prioritizes:
+- Building on the existing foundation rather than complete rewrites
+- Modular enhancements that can be selectively implemented
-- Balance between visual complexity and performance
+- Regular performance testing throughout development
-- Types of AI behaviors to implement
-- Level of user control vs. system autonomy
-- Potential for environmental factors and their influence
+- Maintaining the core aesthetic while adding complexity
+- Preserving the decoupled architecture while enhancing communication